semrush/intergalactic/website/docs/style/typography/typography.md

 @## Heading with counter

-A heading can contain additional information, such as a counter of results found, and so on.
-They can be found in table headings.
-In these cases, the additional information is presented by secondary text (`--text-secondary` token) and `regular` font-weight (`--regular` token).
+In certain cases, headings can include additional information, such as a counter of results found.
+These are often used in table headings.
+In such cases, the additional information is presented using the secondary text (`--text-secondary` token) and `regular` font-weight (`--regular` token).

 ![](static/secondary-info.png)

 @## Heading for mobile devices

-To improve readability on different screens, change the size of the headings, depending on the [breakpoint](/layout/grid-system/).
+To improve readability on different screens, adjust the size of headings based on the [breakpoints](/layout/grid-system/).

-> Change only font styles, not the markup.
+> Only change font styles, not the markup.

+@table-caption Heading styles for mobile devices

 | 0px – 768px                        | 768px – ∞                           |
 | ---------------------------------- | ----------------------------------- |